Beth-Watt/IBM-Linux-Course-Labs/Linux-Final-Project/README.md

 ## Tools Used
 - Linux terminal (Theia Lab environment)
 - Bash scripting
-- Claude AI for troubleshooting, debugging, and guidance throughout the project
+- Used Claude AI as a troubleshooting and learning resource